 It’s not unusual for people to experience loneliness because they feel invisible and are afraid to express themselves or voice their opinion for fear of judgement.
 If this sounds like you, you might feel that it’s easier to blend in and keep quiet.
 But, often, this can keep you living in a state of loneliness.

-We all have thoughts, opinions, and beliefs – but it’s often only when we share them that our place in the world feels more established and our sense of purpose and self-assurance is reinforced.
+It’s often only when we share our thoughts, opinions, and beliefs that our place in the world feels more established and our sense of self-assurance is reinforced.

 Speaking up can mean many things – sharing ideas at work, learning to be more honest with friends and family, or finally having the courage to let people see the real you.